5 Signs You've Mastered the Funnel-Focused Approach to Content Briefing

 This is where internal linking comes into play.

 In your briefs, you shouldn’t just suggest random internal links.
-You should point to content that aligns with the next steps in the reader's journey.
+You should point to content that aligns with the next steps in the reader's journey, guiding them from awareness to consideration.

 For example, a TOFU brief can include instructions to link to related MOFU content.
-This gives curious readers a natural next step if they're ready to dive deeper.
+This gives curious potential customers a natural next step if they're ready to dive deeper.
 Similarly, a MOFU brief could suggest links to both TOFU content (for those who need more background) and BOFU content (for those ready to take action).
+This creates a seamless customer journey.

 Your briefs should also inspire ideas for future content.
 As you're planning a piece, you might realize there's a related topic that needs covering.
 Include these content ideas in your brief.